2025 Global CMT Research Convention

 • AAV Vector Delivery Strategies for Peripheral Nerves

-• Dr. Casey Maguire, PhD, Associate Professor of Neurology, Harvard Medical School, Investigator, Associate Professor of Neurology, Mass General Research Institute
+• Casey Maguire, PhD, Associate Professor of Neurology, Harvard Medical School, Investigator, Associate Professor of Neurology, Mass General Research Institute

 • Next-Generation Strategies for Next-Generation Schwann Cell Targeting Therapeutics